-91. From September 2019, Ofsted's inspections of early years, schools and post-16 provision will be carried out under: Ofsted's Education Framework.
+96. Since September 2019, Ofsted's inspections of early years, schools and post-16 provision are carried out under: Ofsted's Education Inspection Framework.
 Inspectors will always report on whether or not arrangements for safeguarding children and learners are effective.

-In addition to the Framework and Inspections Handbooks, Ofsted publishes specific guidance to inspectors on inspecting safeguarding: Inspecting safeguarding in early years, education and skills.
-The Independent Schools Inspectorate (ISI) is approved to inspect certain independent schools, and will also report on safeguarding arrangements.
-ISI has a published framework which informs how they inspect at Independent Schools Inspectorate.
+97. In addition to the framework and inspections handbooks, Ofsted publishes specific guidance to inspectors on inspecting safeguarding: Inspecting safeguarding in early years, education and skills settings.

+98. The Independent Schools Inspectorate (ISI) is approved to inspect certain independent schools, and will also report on safeguarding arrangements.
+ISI has a published framework which informs how it inspects at Independent Schools Inspectorate.